22 May 2019

 Winner of the Overton Poetry Prize announced at celebratory event

-The winner of the 2018 Overton Poetry Prize was announced at an event which took place last Thursday (16 May).
+The winner of the 2018 Overton Poetry Prize has been announced and officially congratulated at an evening decidated to poetry and creative writing.

 One of the judges, Carol Rowntree-Jones, commented: “The irony of the title is of course that this sequence is the work of a poet who is refusing to hide.
 Moores uses her singular skill with language and poetic structure to deal with a subject that is painful.

 “Reading 'the tears, the wrath and the aftermath' is also painful at times, but it should be.
 The sequence is a brilliant response to personal experience: sadly, it is also poetry that speaks to a shared experience.”

 The poetry pamphlet was debuted at an event which took place in Martin Hall.